Four Seasons Restaurant: 1990s and 2000s

 In 1994, Margittai and Kovi passed operation of the restaurant to their junior partners, Alex von Bidder and Julian Niccolini, who continued to run the restaurant in the Seagram Building for two decades.
 At the time, von Bidder had expressed optimism that the restaurant would again become a popular venue for business lunches.
 During this decade, financial executives came to frequent the Four Seasons.
 Seagram & Sons bought a majority stake in the restaurant from Margittai and Kovi in 1995, and they renewed the restaurant's lease for 17 years in 1998.
 Power lunches at the Four Seasons again declined following the September 11 attacks in 2001, though they had started to return within two years.

 French media conglomerate Vivendi, which acquired the Seagram Company in 2000, started selling off the Seagram Building's art in 2003 to raise money.
 These included some of the artwork in the Four Seasons, which were generally not protected as a city landmark, with the exception of Richard Lippold's sculptures.
 Christian Albin, the Four Seasons' executive chef, died suddenly in June 2009.
 Fabio Trabocchi was hired as the Four Seasons' executive chef in October 2009, but he left that position after only three months.
 Pecko Zantilaveevan, a longtime sous chef, was then promoted to the executive-chef position in April 2010.
 The Four Seasons also hired a second executive chef, Larry Finn.
-Further controversy over the restaurant's artwork arose in 2014 when the Seagram Building's owner, Aby Rosen, proposed removing a tapestry by Pablo Picasso, which was not protected as a landmark.
-The artwork was ultimately removed following a lawsuit.
+Further controversy over the restaurant's artwork arose in 2014 when the Seagram Building's owner, Aby Rosen, proposed removing the Pablo Picasso tapestry Le Tricorne, which was not protected as a landmark.
+The artwork was ultimately removed following a lawsuit and relocated to the New-York Historical Society.